ingdicath/push_swap/README.md

 `ARG="4 2 8 1 3" ./push_swap $ARG | ./checker $ARG`

-3. They can be used together with an extra flag "-v" to show every sorting step:
+3. They can be used together with an extra flag "-v" to show the stacks in every sorting step:

 `ARG="4 2 8 1 3" ./push_swap $ARG | ./checker -v $ARG`